Open source JavaScript npm

-Define breakpoints once as a JS object. getViewport auto-generates the CSS, injects it at runtime, and reads the active breakpoint back via a single getComputedStyle call.
-No duplication, no polling.
+getViewport takes a different approach: pass a plain JS object once, and it auto-generates the @media rules, injects them at runtime, and reads the active breakpoint back via getComputedStyle.
+One source of truth, no duplication, no polling.

 npm / yarn